2BSDE with uncertain horizon and application to stochastic control in erratic environments: Application to stochastic control in erratic environments

 \subsection{Supporting 2BSDEs and driver definitions}

 In this section, we introduce the 2BSDEs related to the optimization problems above.
-The interpretation of the two cases is different, and even if the 2BSDEs look similar, with the exception of their driver, the volatility ambiguity case will require the extra assumptions of the Isaac condition from the seminal work in stochastic differential games of \cite{isaacs1999differential}. \\
+The interpretation of the two cases is different, and even if the 2BSDEs look similar, with the exception of their driver, the volatility ambiguity case will require the extra assumption of the Isaacs condition from the seminal work in stochastic differential games of \cite{isaacs1999differential}. \\

 We start by defining the driver $f$ for our 2BSDEs:

 defined by

 Define also for every \( (t, x, \Sigma) \in [0, T] \times \Omega \times \mathbb{S}_d^+ \) the set